Bellfalasch/Bobby-CMS/README.md

 Updates:
 ----------------

+### 0.9.2
+You should now be able to rename the "_admin"-folder AS WELL as the root-folder, and move the files between live and localhost without any code change!
+I use a couple of new variables - SYS_root and SYS_folder - for this, where SYS_folder is known from before.
+Added section to this guide about our variables.

 ### 0.9.1
 Introducing the file `_global.php` full of functions and setup up things needed.
 Things now work a bit different with PAGE_form in that we explicitly call the function `validateForm()` to validate the form.
 Do this in the ISPOST-check before extracting and working with the posted data heading for your database.